MischaU8/yumyum/fillets/chamfer-fillet-add-limit-point_4tcox2EaY3w.md

 yum yum
-Floyd here with a quick introduction to the ad limit point feature for chamfers and Phillips in Plasticity when creating a chamfer or fillet you can add a stop Point anywhere along an edge by pressing the L key on the keyboard and
+Floyd here with a quick introduction to the ad limit point feature for chamfers and fillets in Plasticity when creating a chamfer or fillet you can add a stop Point anywhere along an edge by pressing the L key on the keyboard and